modular-things/modular-things/log/2022-12_jakes-fixed-point-log.md

 So I can more or less dead-nuts replace the current integrator with these maths, then see if I can get similar results as what I had previously.

+## 2022 12 15

+Alrigh I've this loaded and running and, yeah, integrator runs now around 4us relative the previous ~ 50... looks like I would be OK running the integrator up to 10KHz, maybe 20?
+But does it still work...
+Hmm - more like 4us when everything is inactive, 10-20us when it's chugging along actually doing maths.

+I think the crux of the manner in which this is currently set up is that there's a big dynamic range between the ~ position, velocity values, and the delta-T, which is very small (0.0001 here, w/ 100us time).

+Better would be to store speeds, etc, in delta-T base time?
+But we then also invite a suspiciously large amount of converting-in-and-out fkery.

+I think I'm going to carry on w/ this, then think about adding precision later on... first, will try to add the dead-reckoning integration steps.

 ---

 ## Perf Goals